joeavanzato/impact/README.md

 * Ransomware file extensions and behaviors based on real-world group observations
 * Ransomware Note Content/Names based on real-world group observations
 * Capability to force-kill commonly targeted processes
+* Capability to stop commonly targeted services
+* Can tamper with Windows Defender
+* Can block outbound communication to specific ports/domains
-* Capability to remove existing VSS Copies
+* Can remove existing VSS Copies
-* Capability to create 'dummy' data sets of specified size/file count for targeting rather than using pre-existing data
+* Can create mock data sets of specified size/file count for targeting rather than using pre-existing data
-* Capability to adjust number of encryption/decryption routines (concurrency)
+* Adjustable encryption/decryption concurrency
-* Ability to execute ransomware 'inline' or 'outline' - meaning either writing over the same file or writing to a new file and deleting the original
+* Capability to execute ransomware 'inline' or 'outline' - meaning either writing over the same file or writing to a new file and deleting the original
-* Encrypted configuration data embedded into the executable
+* Stores encrypted configuration data embedded within the executable
-* Ability to delay ransomware note creation to avoid static detection signatures
+* Capability to delay ransomware note creation to avoid immediate static detection signatures
-* Can target specific directories or enumerate local/network drives to target
+* Can target specific directories or enumerate all local/network drives to target
+* Can read remote target list via file/cmdline/AD for execution

 Just a note that this does not perfectly emulate all the TTPs/Behaviors of any given group - but it is good enough as a simulation in my experience.